Workplace Injury Articles

 Breaking Down the Contingency Fee

 Law Firms in West Virginia who predominantly represent injured workers generally work on a contingency fee basis.
 All that really means is that we only get paid if we win you money.
 But you’ve got to have that in writing.
 There are expenses that go into making a great case that also have to be spelled out and you’ve got to find a law firm that has the financial wherewithal to cover those, too.
-At The Segal Law Firm, you know upfront what you’ll be paying for and when you’ll be paying for it.
+At Segal & Amos, PLLC, you know upfront what you’ll be paying for and when you’ll be paying for it.
 And it’s not until after we’ve won.
 We use the contingency fee because we know that the average working man or woman simply can’t afford an experienced, big-name law firm.
 That’s why we say, if we win your case, you’re going to give us a percentage of that money.
 It might be thirty, thirty-five or forty percent, depending on the complexity of the case.
 There’s a law that says that as long as it’s in writing, it’s okay for a lawyer to charge the percentage of the winnings that he or she accomplishes for that family.
 In addition to a percentage, there are also

 Breaking Down the Contingency Fee Read More »